ibrofro/regular-expression-cheat-sheet/README.md

 s| single line (by default)
 x| ingore whitespace allows comments
 A| anchored, the pattern is forced to ^
+D| modifies the behavior of the dollar sign ($) metacharacter.
+Normally, the dollar sign matches the end of a line or string.
+However, when the "D" modifier is used, the dollar sign will match before a newline at the end of the string
-D| dollar end only, a dollar metacharacter matches only at the end S| extra analysis performed, useful for non-anchored patterns U| ungreedy, greedy patterns becomes lazy by default X| additional functionality of PCRE (PCRE extra)
+S| extra analysis performed, useful for non-anchored patterns U| ungreedy, greedy patterns becomes lazy by default X| additional functionality of PCRE (PCRE extra)